-Level 1 breach in Academic Conduct may constitute an unintentional contravention in Academic integrity such as:
+Level 1 breach in academic conduct may constitute an unintentional contravention in academic integrity such as:

-Inexperience or lack of knowledge of the principles of academic integrity, and are often characterized by the absence of dishonest intent on the part of the student committing the violation.
-Examples of breaches at this level would include:
+Inexperience or lack of knowledge of the principles of academic integrity, and are often characterised by the absence of dishonest intent on the part of the student committing the violation.
+Examples include:

-- Inexperienced students colluding on an assessment task; - Significant failure to give appropriate acknowledgement to another's work; - Excessive similarity as determined by anti-plagiarism software - Submission of the same assessment task (or a significant portion) in more than one subject without the express permission of the Subject Coordinator of the latter subject.
+- Inexperienced students colluding on an assessment task; - Significant failure to give appropriate acknowledgement to another's work; - Excessive similarity as determined by anti-plagiarism software; - Submission of the same assessment task (or a significant portion) in more than one subject without the express permission of the Teacher of the latter subject.

-Examples of Penalties for Level 1 breaches:
+Examples of Penalties for Level 1 Breaches: